vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-5/Usecase 5 - Automate Onbaording of New Employee.md

 # Level-up CSP Technical Training – Power Platform

-# Facilitator Guide

-**Use case – Automate Employee Onboarding using Power Platform**
+# Use case – Automate Employee Onboarding using Power Platform

 | Description      | A hands-on experience to inspire users to use Microsoft Power Platform tools to design and implement digital systems to meet business objectives.                                                                                                   |
 |------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|